 67. Overlay Stock Photos With Color

-One problem many people encounter when creating a presentation or slide decks is finding photos with a consistent style.
+One problem many people encounter when creating a presentation or slide decks are finding photos with a consistent style.
 An easy way to edit photos to make them consistent is to add a transparent color overlay.
 In this example, Change Sciences uses a blue overlay on all of their photos.
 Plus, the color you choose can also help convey a particular mood.

 68. Use Black and White Blocks

 An easy way to make your text pop, particularly on a photo background, is to use white font on a black blog background (and vise-versa).
 Check out this slide deck by Abhishek Shah, which uses this trick in an effective way.